tugcekonuklar/msc-computer-science-notes/big-data-analytics/Week-2.md

 * Contact lences: an idealized problem
     * People frequently use machine learning techniques to gain insight into the structure of their data rather than to make predictions for new cases.
-In fact, a prominent and successful line of research in machine learning began as an attempt to compress a huge database of possi- ble chess endgames and their outcomes into a data structure of reasonable size.
+In fact, a prominent and successful line of research in machine learning began as an attempt to compress a huge database of possible chess endgames and their outcomes into a data structure of reasonable size.
-    * The data structure chosen for this enterprise was not a set of rules but a deci- sion tree.
+    * The data structure chosen for this enterprise was not a set of rules but a decision tree.
     * a structural description for the contact lens data in the form of a decision tree, which for many purposes is a more concise and perspicuous representation of the rules and has the advantage that it can be visualized more easily.